 The government is looking into work reforms, including a stricter limit on overtime, while some private companies have taken it upon themselves to introduce a minimum interval between leaving the office and coming back again.

-Yoshimasa Obayashi, a Tokyo-based attorney who handles karoshi-related cases, told the Nikkei Asian Review that his case load has not declined "at all."
+Yoshimasa Obayashi, a Tokyo-based attorney who handles karoshi, told the Nikkei Asian Review that his case load has not declined "at all."
 In the past year, he said he dealt with cases ranging from a medical doctor to a driver.

-On Oct.
-4, Japanese broadcaster NHK disclosed the death of a female journalist from overwork in July 2013.
+On Wednesday, Japanese broadcaster NHK disclosed the death of a female journalist from overwork in July 2013.
 According to NHK, 31-year-old Miwa Sado died of heart failure at home.
-She had been covering the Tokyo Metropolitan Government and worked 159 extra hours in the month before her death, which was recognized as a case of karoshi in 2014.
+She had been covering the Tokyo Metropolitan Government and worked 159 extra hours in the month before her death, which was recognized as a karoshi case in 2014.

-"We take this very seriously," NHK President Ryoichi Ueda told a news conference on Oct.
-5. "We will make efforts to secure reporters' health by improving their working style."
+"We take it very seriously," NHK President Ryoichi Ueda told a news conference on Thursday.
+"We will make efforts to secure reporters' health by improving their work style."

-NHK said it had kept the case under wraps in accordance with the family's wishes.
+NHK said it kept the case private out of respect for the family's wishes.

-As for the Dentsu case, it is likely to draw attention to the light punishments often handed out for labor violations.
+As for the Dentsu case, it is likely to draw attention to the insubstantial punishments that come with labor violations.

-"From an ordinary person's perspective, charging a major company like Dentsu just 500,000 yen is questionable," Kawahito said, adding that the case could have resulted in a maximum fine of 1.2 million yen.
+"From an ordinary person's perspective, it is questionable to charge a major company like Dentsu just 500,000 yen," Kawahito said, adding that the case could entail a maximum fine of 1.2 million yen.
 Dentsu's net profit came to 83 billion yen last year.

-"Regarding the 500,000 yen fine, I hope labor laws will be revised to allow for harsher penalties" in cases involving death, Yukimi Takahashi said as she met reporters alongside Kawahito.
+"Regarding the fine of 500,000 yen, I hope labor laws will be revised to allow for harsher penalties" in cases involving death, said Yukimi Takahashi, who met reporters with Kawahito.

-Light punishments, Obayashi said, "won't deter companies from repeating the same practices."
+Obayashi pointed out that light punishments "won't deter companies from repeating the same practices."

-Dentsu's Yamamoto said the company will "definitely carry out working style reforms."
-But Yukimi Takahashi expressed skepticism, noting that the agency had experienced karoshi cases before her daughter's.
+Dentsu's Yamamoto said the company will "definitely complete working style reforms."
+But Yukimi Takahashi expressed skepticism, noting that the agency had other karoshi cases before her daughter.

-"I would like society to continue monitoring Dentsu," Takahashi said.
+"I would like society to continue to monitor Dentsu," Takahashi said.
 "I will."